dstackai/dstack/README.md

 ## What is dstack?

-`dstack` is an open-source tool makes it very easy to run ML workflows anywhere (whether it be on a local machine or on any cloud platform). collaboration.
+`dstack` is an open-source tool makes it very easy to run ML workflows anywhere (whether it be on a local machine or on any cloud platform).

 ## Installation